damnever/pigar/README.rst

 More
 ----

-``pigar`` does not use regular expressions, which would be hacky.
-Instead, it uses the program’s AST, which is a better method for extracting imported names from arguments of ``exec``/``eval``, doctest of docstring, etc.
+``pigar`` does not use regular expressions in such a violent way.
+Instead, it uses AST, which is a better method for extracting imported names from arguments of ``exec``/``eval``, doctest of docstring, etc.

 Also, ``pigar`` can detect the difference between differen Python versions.
 For example, you can find ``concurrent.futures`` from the Python 3.2 standard library, but you will need install ``futures`` in earlier versions of Python to get ``concurrent.futures``.